GeoMOER/geoAI/docs/units/_unit04/unit04-02-02_EX_unet.md

 ## Model training

-... get your network combine it train it ...
+The actual modelling is rather short, we load the network and compile and train it.

 ```r
 unet_model <- get_unet_128()